Home at Seven (film)

-Home at Seven is a 1952 British mystery drama film directed by and starring Ralph Richardson.
-It also features Margaret Leighton, Jack Hawkins, Campbell Singer and Michael Shepley.
-It is based on the 1950 play Home at Seven by R. C. Sherriff.
-It was shot at Shepperton Studios with sets designed by the art directors Vincent Korda and Frederick Pusey.
+Home at Seven (alternatively titled Murder On Monday) is a 1952 British mystery drama film directed by and starring Ralph Richardson, featuring Margaret Leighton, Jack Hawkins, Campbell Singer and Michael Shepley.
+It was written by Anatole de Grunwald based on the 1950 play Home at Seven by R. C. Sherriff.
 The film is Richardson's only work as director.
 Guy Hamilton was assistant director.
-It was released on DVD in the UK on 30 June 2014 by Network Distributing.